samuelcolvin/em2/SPEC.md

-When a participant is removed from a conversation the 'participant' is deleted but the person can still see the conversation in "deleted conversations", this does a query for actions where 'prt__recipient=me, component=prt action=delete' and reconstructs conversations up to the point of deletion.
+When a participant is removed from a conversation the 'participant' is deleted but the person can still see the conversation in "deleted conversations", this does a query for actions where 'prt__user=me, component=prt action=delete' and reconstructs conversations up to the point of deletion.

 People can create forks of deleted conversations but not rejoin them.